-AGORA is an exchange project that will deploy and adopt creative governance instruments for public administrations in the Danube region.
-These instruments will be used to effectively involve, connect and empower a wide range of stakeholders in the reintegration of vacant buildings and land, whether it be public or private.
+AGORA is an exchange project that deploys and adopt creative governance instruments for public administrations in the Danube region.
+These instruments are used to effectively involve, connect and empower a wide range of stakeholders in the reintegration of vacant buildings and land, whether it be public or private.

 Numerous initiatives have aimed to reuse under-valued physical spaces and integrate skilled youth into circular economies, but replicating these have often proven to be difficult.
 AGORA aims to fill the gap, and provide public administrations with the tools to support initiatives, citizens and various stakeholders, and provide them with support so they can find new uses out of underused spaces and contribute to social and economic inclusiveness.

 The Danube is Europe’s second largest river, flowing through Eastern and Central Europe, connecting many European countries and numerous urban centers.
 It is a source of life, trade, exchange, and connection.

 The economic crisis of 2008 created an opportunity for public administrations in the region to enact efficient and meaningful change in planning policies.
 The need to harness local potential is tantamount for the region, and this can be accomplished through the utilization of inclusive and creative instruments for physical and social regeneration.